 In the meantime, an English instrument maker named Jesse Ramsden invented the first satisfactory screw-cutting lathe in 1777.
 Then another British fellow, engineer Henry Maudslay, popularized lathes with his screw-cutting lathes of 1797 and 1800.
 With these achievements, manufacturers were capable of producing screw fasteners in huge numbers.
 Even after these achievements, the industry lacked a uniform standard; each maker had their own screw thread designs or screws.
 In 1841, an Englishman named Whitworth proposed a standard after studying market-leading products, and his proposals became standard practice in the UK in the 1860s.
 Meanwhile, the Americans also came up with their own standard, the U.S. Standard Thread, which was adopted in the early 1870s, followed by the Society of Automotive Engineers (SAE) standard.
 However, the incompatibility between these standards is still an ongoing problem, as screw thread designs continue to evolve.

-Modern-day thread screw technology that hold different parts of products that you use in daily life has come a long way from the days when bolts and screws were made by hand from wood and then from iron and steel.
+Modern-day thread screw technology that holds different parts of products that you use in daily life has come a long way from the days when bolts and screws were made by hand from wood and then from iron and steel.
 In earlier days, customers also had limited option to choose from.
-The scope of their use and design from bare bone steel nuts and bolts has increased exponentially to rivets, bolts, automotive fasteners, self-tapping screws, aerospace fasteners, specialty fasteners, plastic fasteners, and many more.
+The scope of their use and design from bare bone steel nuts and bolts has increased exponentially to include rivets, bolts, automotive fasteners, self-tapping screws, aerospace fasteners, specialty fasteners, and plastic fasteners.